molily/molily.de/_posts/2019-02-03-testing-angular.md

 It is the goal of end-to-end tests to catch these bugs that cannot be caught by other automated tests.

-# Deploying the app for end-to-end test
+### Deploying the app for end-to-end test

 Back-end frameworks typically support environment configurations for development, testing and production.
 End-to-end tests require a testing environment that closely resembles the production environment.
-You need to deploy the full application, including the front-end and all relevant back-end parts.
+You need to deploy the full application, including the front-end and the relevant back-end parts.

 The database needs to be filled with pre-fabricated fake data.
+With each run of the end-to-end tests, you need to reset the database to a defined initial state.

 The back-end services need to answer requests with deterministic, canned responses.
 Third-party dependencies need to be set up so they return realistic data but do not compromise production data.

-With each run of the end-to-end tests, you need to reset the environment to a defined initial state.

-Since this guide is not about DevOps, we are going to focus on writing end-to-end tests.
+Since this guide is not about DevOps, we will not go into details here and focus on writing end-to-end tests.

-### How an end-to-end test work
+### How end-to-end tests work

 An end-to-end test tries to mimic how a user interacts with the application.
 Typically, the test engine launches an ordinary browser and controls it remotely.